openforcefield/openforcefield.org/content/jobs/_index.md

 **2. HPC postdoctoral fellow or staff scientist (Brookhaven National Lab)**

-The Chodera lab and Brookhave National Lab are hiring a postdoc or staff scientist to work at the intersection of  software development and high-performance computing, spearheading the development of software infrastructure for scalable alchemical free energy calculations and machine learning.
+The Chodera lab and Brookhaven National Lab are hiring a postdoc or staff scientist to work at the intersection of  software development and high-performance computing, spearheading the development of software infrastructure for scalable alchemical free energy calculations and machine learning.
 This is a 3-year position with an option for extension and it sits at the interface of high-performance computing, machine learning and computational science.
 Find more details about this position [here](http://www.choderalab.org/jobs).

 **Applications:** Interested candidates should send a cover letter and CV to `postdoc@choderalab.org` with the subject line “BNL Postdoc Position” or “BNL Staff Scientist Position”.